-This post is adapted from my book, King Alfred: A Man on the Move, available from Amazon and book shops.
+This post is adapted from, and provides additional materials for, my book, King Alfred: A Man on the Move, available from Amazon and book shops.
 If you scroll down you will find a short video that I made on-location about Sherborne.

 At least two Kings of Wessex were buried at Sherborne.
 It was the most important ecclesiastical location in an area covering Dorset, Devon and Cornwall.
 One of Anglo-Saxon history’s most important characters, Asser, King Alfred’s companion and “biographer” became bishop here.
 I believe there is a plausible case to be made for this to have been the most important place in Wessex until shortly after King Alfred died (when Winchester appears to have become more important).
 This of course challenges what you might read elsewhere, in that Winchester was King Alfred’s “Capital”.
 There is no evidence that this was the case.